transloadit/terraform-provider-transloadit/README.md

 ## Usage

 Here's a quick example.
 More detailed instructions can be found in the [website directory](./website/).
+If you intend to use multiple Apps withing Transloadit, check out the [examples](./examples/multi-app) how to structure that with Modules.

 In `main.tf`: